Corn on the Cob in Foil

 This post may contain affiliate links.
 Please read our disclosure policy.

-Our kids really like it because by wrapping it in foil it steams the corn so it’s perfectly juicy and tender.
+It’s not summer unless you are enjoying corn on the cob slathered in butter and salt!
+We love to grill corn with foil.
+Our kids really like it because by wrapping it in foil the corn is steamed so it’s perfectly juicy and tender every time.
 You will not have charred corn like you would if you cooked it directly on the grill grates if you grill it.

-- You only need three ingredients!
+- You only need three ingredients to get the best summer side dish.

-- Husk each piece of corn
+- Husk each piece of corn.

-- Place foil wrapped corn on grill that’s been preheated to 350-400 degrees F.
+- Place wrapped corn on preheated grill.

 - Grill for 18-20 minutes turning 3-4 times during grill time to prevent corn from burning.